 - Replies – Number of times people send messages through the Send Message option on your story

-- Exits – The number of times someone swiped from one of your stories to someone else’s story or returned to their Feed
+- Exits – The number of times a viewer swipe up from one of your stories to someone else’s story or returns to their Feed

-Make sure to view the KPI’s that are mentioned above, with a focus on the reach for brand awareness campaigns and clicks for conversion objective campaigns.
+Make sure to view the KPIs mentioned above, focusing on the reach for brand awareness campaigns and clicks for the conversion objective campaigns.

-If you look at the objectives that you can achieve with the Instagram Story Ads – Reach, Brand Awareness, Traffic, App Installs, Lead Generation, Video Views, Conversions you will notice that this format is not just driving results for building a brand awareness but also is suitable for the lower end of your sales funnel that leads to achieving great conversion results.
+Soon, you will notice that this format is not just driving results for building brand awareness but also is suitable for the lower end of your sales funnel, leading to achieving great conversion results.

 If you have any experience with Story Ads, we would love to hear from you.
 So, feel free to chat with us.